spaceinvaders-swap/spaceinvaders-frontend/packages/uikit/README.md

-# 🥞 Pancake UIkit
+# 🥞 Offside UIkit

-Pancake UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+Offside UIkit is a set of React components and hooks used to build pages on Offside's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @pancakeswap/uikit`
+`yarn add @offsideswap/uikit`

-***Note**: In case you want to use the older version of the Pancake UIkit, you should install @pancakeswap-libs/uikit, instead, but we recommend using the latest version of the UIkit.*
+***Note**: In case you want to use the older version of the Offside UIkit, you should install @offsideswap-libs/uikit, instead, but we recommend using the latest version of the UIkit.*

 ## Setup

 ### Providers

-Before using Pancake UIkit, you need to provide the theme file to uikit provider.
+Before using Offside UIkit, you need to provide the theme file to uikit provider.

 ```
-import { UIKitProvider, light, dark } from '@pancakeswap/uikit'
+import { UIKitProvider, light, dark } from '@offsideswap/uikit'
 ...
 <UIKitProvider theme={isDark ? dark : light}>...</UIKitProvider>
 ```